assimp/assimp-docs/source/usage/use_the_lib.rst

 mailing list or on our forums on SF.net.

  * assimp comes with some sample applications, these can be found in the <i>./samples</i> folder.
 Don't forget to read the <i>README</i> file.
- * http://www.drivenbynostalgia.com/files/AssimpOpenGLDemo.rar - OpenGl animation sample using the library's animation import facilities.
+ * `Assimp-GL-Demo http://www.drivenbynostalgia.com/files/AssimpOpenGLDemo.rar`_ - OpenGl animation sample using the library's animation import facilities.
- * http://nolimitsdesigns.com/game-design/open-asset-import-library-animation-loader/ is another utility to
-   simplify animation playback.
+ * `Assimp-Animation-Loader http://nolimitsdesigns.com/game-design/open-asset-import-library-animation-loader/`_ is another utility to simplify animation playback.
- * http://ogldev.atspace.co.uk/www/tutorial22/tutorial22.html - Tutorial "Loading models using the Open Asset Import Library", out of a series of OpenGl tutorials.
+ * `Assimp-Animations http://ogldev.atspace.co.uk/www/tutorial22/tutorial22.html`_ - Tutorial "Loading models using the Open Asset Import Library", out of a series of OpenGl tutorials.

 .. _ai_importer_notes: